ayunav/MeetupOrganizer/README.md

 - handle errors, create user facing alerts
 - nit: request access to photos on add photos button tapped, not on vc navigation
 - nit: change back nav button to red meetup color arrow, no string
+- deep link to photos at the event, or to the event, or to the meetup group.
+Play with it.

 ### avmeetup: